omegaml/omegaml/docs/source/guide/advanced/scripts/lambda.rst

     $ om scripts put ./path/to/helloworld helloworld

-This will build the package and store it in omega|ml.
+This will build the package and store it in omega-ml.
 It is automatically available for execution using the REST API or :code:`om.runtime.script()`.

 Learning more about pip and setuptools